pandas-dev/pandas/doc/source/categorical.rst

 All values of the `Categorical` are either in `levels` or `np.nan`.
 Order is defined by the order of the `levels`, not lexical order of the values.
-Internally, the data structure consists of a levels array and an integer array of level_codes which point to the real value in the levels array.
+Internally, the data structure consists of a levels array and an integer array of `codes` which point to the real value in the levels array.

 `Categoricals` are useful in the following cases: